 For a small town, there is also a high proportion of single, often educated, people living in Sewanee.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Sewanee.

-Sewanee is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sewanee doesn't have a public transportation system that people use for their commute.

 Sewanee is a somewhat ethnically-diverse town.
 The people who call Sewanee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sewanee residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sewanee include English, Irish, German, European, and Italian.